 According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.
+It’s often associated with wood stoves, car engines and other fire combustion sources along with gas or oil furnaces.

 Why is Carbon Monoxide so important?